 Laser cuts and engraves material by burning its surface.
 Therefore, the sides of the piece tend to be darkened, and are marked slightly on the edges.
 Sometimes, marks appear on the cutting line.
 The sides of the part cut in Plywood might stain skin or clothes, as a thin layer of black wood powder remains on the part.

-that can vary, depending on the type of material and the thickness
+depending on the type of material and the thickness chosen.

 When designing your project, you need to take this kerf into account, and plan for a surplus of material accordingly.